sudosoph/docs/content/how-to/magento-setup/magento-2/_index.md

 ### 4) Import Magento Varnish cache configuration

+#### a) Import via the Admin portal
 On the section.io extension, you will see a Management section.
 The first button says “Update varnish configuration.”
 Clicking this button will pull in the recommended Magento VCL (Varnish Configuration Language) into your section.io application to optimize your caching for Magento.

 {{% figure src="/docs/images/magento-extention-management.png" %}}

+#### b) Import via the command line

+You can also import your vcl configuration using the `bin/magento sectionio:updatevcl` command.
+The effect of this is identical to the "Update varnish configuration" button described above.
+As with the other CLI commands, success is silent.

 ### 5) Provision a free section.io certificate (optional)

 There is also a button to pull in free HTTPS certificate.
 This will ensure your website has the green padlock next to the url.
 This is a free certificate included with your section.io application that we will managed on your behalf, to include procurement, installation, and renewal.
 Please ensure your website has an endpoint exposed to the internet so we can validate the certificate before you go live.

 **note:** if you do not perform this step, you will need to upload a custom certificate to the section.io portal in order to maintain HTTPS.
+(See [our guide]({{< relref "how-to/https/upload-a-custom-certificate.md" >}}) )

 ### 6) Change DNS and Go Live!

 To go live with Varnish and your section.io application, you will need to change a DNS record to point to section.io.
 Detailed instructions can be found [here](https://www.section.io/docs/change-dns/#dns-hosting-with-your-current-provider).
 You can also find more information from your hosting provider as to where to go to make this change.
 Once you have made the change, you can click verify to see if the change was successful and traffic is currently flowing through section.io.

-## Using the CLI

-You can also complete the above process using the CLI

-The section.io extension adds some new Magento CLI commands to allow you to automate the configuration of your site

-`sectionio:setup <username> <password> <account_id> <application_id>`
-Setup the section.io extension with your section.io account and application details `<username> <password>` are your [https://aperture.section.io](https://aperture.section.io) username & password.

-`sectionio:updatevcl`
-Update Varnish with the Magento VCL.
-This has the same effect as pressing the "Update varnish configuration" button in the extension UI.

   [free Turpentine Magento extension]: http://www.magentocommerce.com/magento-connect/turpentine-varnish-cache.html
   [official instructions]: https://github.com/nexcess/magento-turpentine/wiki/Installation